scothis/eventing/docs/spec/overview.md

 - A **Channel** provides event persistence and fanout of events from a well-known input address to multiple outputs described by _Subscriptions_.

+Higher level resources that decompose to Subscriptions and Channels are included.

+- A **Sequnce** directs an event through a series of steps.

 <!-- This image is sourced from https://drive.google.com/open?id=10mmXzDb8S_4_ZG_hcBr7s4HPISyBqcqeJLTXLwkilRc -->

 ![Resource Types Overview](images/resource-types-overview.svg)